opensearch-project/sql/docs/dev/Testing.md

 ### 3.5 Reporting

-Elasticsearch integration test is still using JUnit 4 which has many problems, such as dynamic test cases.
+OpenSearch integration test is still using JUnit 4 which has many problems, such as dynamic test cases.
 So we can define our own report format for flexibility:

 ```
 {